-Every licensee or authorized delegate shall include on a receipt or disclose on the licensee's website or mobile application the phone number and website of the Commission and a statement that the licensee's customers can contact the Commission with questions or complaints about the licensee's money transmission services.
+Every licensee or authorized delegate shall include on a receipt and disclose on the licensee's website and mobile application the phone number and website of the Commission and a statement that the licensee's customers can contact the Commission with complaints about the licensee's money transmission services.

 § 6.2-1949.
-Disclosures for payroll processing services.
+Payroll processing services.

 - A. A licensee that provides payroll processing services shall: - 1.
 Issue reports to clients detailing client payroll obligations in advance of the payroll funds being deducted from an account; and - 2.
-Make available worker paystubs or equivalent statements to workers. - B. The provisions of subsection A shall not apply to a licensee providing payroll processing services where the licensee's client designates the intended recipients to the licensee and is responsible for providing the disclosures required by subdivision A 2.
+Make available worker paystubs or equivalent statements to workers. - B. The provisions of subsection A shall not apply to a licensee providing payroll processing services where the licensee's client designates the intended recipients to the licensee and is responsible for satisfying the requirements in subdivision A 2.